wcimino/N1ago3/replit.md

 *   **Four-Field Classification System:** Hierarchical conversation classification (Product → Subproduct → Subject → Intent) using sequential AI tools.
 *   **Structured Conversation Summary:** Displays AI-generated summaries with specific structured fields.
 *   **Inbound Conversation Routing:** Unified routing system (`inboundConversationRouting.ts`) that processes routing rules at the very start of webhook processing, before any enrichment.
 Routes conversations to `n1ago`, `human`, or `bot` using Zendesk Switchboard API.
 When routing to n1ago, also handles tag addition and welcome message.
 Designed for minimal latency (~1-10ms).
+*   **TransferService:** Centralized service (`server/features/routing/services/transferService.ts`) that encapsulates all conversation transfer logic including: Zendesk passControl API call, handler persistence in database, tag management, farewell messages (when transferring to human), and welcome messages (when transferring to N1ago).
+Used by manual transfers, orchestrator (DemandFinder escalations), and inbound routing to ensure consistent behavior.
 *   **AutoPilot:** Automatically sends suggested responses based on conditions.
 *   **SendMessageService:** Centralized message sending controller for all outbound messages to customers.
 *   **ResponseFormatterService:** Adjusts tone of voice for outbound messages using an AI agent's configuration.